hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/PersistentData.md

 ```

 This returns the value associated with the key or `nil` if that value doesn't exist.
-If the value is not of the expected type, this will throw ``PersistError.invalidConversion``.
+If the value is not of the expected type, this will throw ``PersistError/invalidConversion``.

 And finally if you want to delete a key you can use
 ```swift